alberto56/socialsprite/README.txt

 - reference sprite.css from your html
 - you must add two classes to an element which has display: block (*) for this to work: one class for the size (e.g. social-icon-32 for 32px square) and one for the type (e.g. social-icon-twitter).

-(*) If you are adding these classes to an element which has display: inline (most often an "a"), you might want to give it display:block or display:inline-block.
+(*) If you are adding these classes to an element which has display: inline (most often an "a"), you might want to give it display:block or display:inline-block, or simply add the class social-icon-block

+Example: <a href="social-icon-block social-icon-facebook social-icon-64">Facebook</a> will show a 64px-square facebook icon.

+See example.html for more examples.

 EXTENDING
 *********